Solidion Technology Ownership

 Acquisition by Koebler Ellen of 17091 shares of Solidion Technology subject to Rule 16b-3

-Fitzsimmons Ellen M over six months ago
+Fitzsimmons Ellen M over a year ago

 Disposition of tradable shares by Fitzsimmons Ellen M of Solidion Technology at 54.24 subject to Rule 16b-3